 “Cost-effective” means achieving a sustainable result at the most reasonable cost.

-“Designated water system” means a public water system or state small water system that has been ordered to consolidate pursuant to Health and Safety Code Section 116682 or that serves a disadvantaged community, and that the State Water Board finds consistently fails to provide an adequate supply of affordable, safe drinking water.
+“Designated water system” means a public water system or state small water system that has been ordered to consolidate pursuant to Health and Safety Code section 116682 or that serves a disadvantaged community, and that the State Water Board finds consistently fails to provide an adequate supply of affordable, safe drinking water.
 (Health & Saf.
 Code, § 116686, subd. (m)(2).)

 “Disadvantaged community” or “DAC” means the entire service area of a community water system, or a community therein, in which the median household income is less than 80 percent of the statewide annual median household income level.
 (Health & Saf.
 Code, § 116275, subd. (aa).)
+See separate definition of ‘GGRF Disadvantaged Community’.

 “Domestic well” means a groundwater well used to supply water for the domestic needs of an individual residence or a water system that is not a public water system and that has no more than four service connections.
 (Health & Saf.
 Code, § 116681, subd. (g).)